bskinn/sphobjinv/CONTRIBUTING.md

 ## License

-All contributions will take on the MIT License of the project at large.
+All code and documentation contributions will respectively take on the MIT License and CC-BY 4.0 license of the project at large.